Sicilians: Names and surnames

 The most common Sicilian names are Giuseppe, Maria and Salvatore.
 The most common Sicilian surnames are Russo, Messina and Lombardo.

 Diaspora

 In 2008, the number of Sicilians abroad was well over 1 million.
-The countries in which they are most numerous on this date are: United States, Germany, Belgium, Switzerland, Argentina, Uruguay, Brazil, France and Canada The population of the Diaspora without including those in the United States is 629,114 individuals.
+The countries in which they are most numerous on this date are: United States, Germany, Belgium, Switzerland, Argentina, Uruguay, Brazil, France and Canada.
+The population of the Diaspora without including those in the United States is 629,114 individuals.

 In the United States, the Sicilian-Americans are a large subset of Americans whose ancestors came from Sicily.
 This group is perhaps the largest part of the Sicilian diaspora.

+The entire autochthonous population of Malta is of Sicilian origin, but the Maltese generally do not consider themselves Sicilian due to centuries of cultural and geographical separation, and the fact that their native language evolved from Siculo-Arabic instead of Italo-Dalmatian like the modern Sicilian language.